Anti-Ageing Strategies: Nutrition, Lifestyle & Wellness

 A Holistic Approach to Healthy Ageing

-A holistic approach to healthy ageing integrates nutrition, movement, and mental wellness within the context of individual biology.
-Functional medicine focuses on identifying underlying patterns—such as nutrient insufficiencies, gut dysfunction, chronic stress physiology, and environmental influences—rather than addressing symptoms in isolation.
-This systems-based perspective supports personalised strategies that align with long-term health and functional capacity.
+Integrative and functional medicine frameworks address the nine hallmarks of ageing identified by Carlos Lopez-Otin and colleagues–including genomic instability, epigenetic alterations, mitochondrial dysfunction, and cellular senescence–through personalised lifestyle interventions.
+Functional medicine focuses on identifying underlying patterns such as nutrient insufficiencies, gut dysbiosis, chronic stress physiology, and environmental influences rather than addressing symptoms in isolation.
+This systems-based perspective, aligned with the Institute for Functional Medicine (IFM) model, supports personalised strategies that align with long-term health and functional capacity.

 Conclusion

 Ageing does not automatically equate to declining health or vitality.
-Evidence suggests that intentional lifestyle choices—particularly around diet quality, physical activity, and mental well-being—are closely linked to healthier ageing outcomes.
-By supporting foundational biological processes, functional medicine offers an evidence-informed framework for ageing with resilience, clarity, and sustained quality of life.
+Evidence from longitudinal studies, including research by James Vaupel published in Nature, suggests that intentional lifestyle choices–particularly around diet quality, physical activity, and mental well-being–are closely linked to healthier ageing outcomes.
+By supporting foundational biological processes such as mitochondrial function, inflammatory regulation, and gut microbiome diversity, functional medicine offers an evidence-informed framework for ageing with resilience, clarity, and sustained quality of life.

 Frequently Asked Questions